rcorre/rcorre.github.io/about/about.md

 # Things I Like:

-- [D](http://dlang.org/), a language that boasts compile-time metaprogramming that won't melt your brain, robust range-based functional programming, and whole host of other cool things.
+- [D](http://dlang.org/), a language boasting compile-time metaprogramming that won't melt your brain, robust range-based functional programming, and whole host of other cool things.

 - [Allegro](http://liballeg.org/), a tragically under-appreciated
   game programming library that 'just works' for the functionality I need and stays out of my way the rest of the time.

+- [DAllegro](https://github.com/SiegeLord/DAllegro5), combining both of the
+  above.

 - [aseprite](http://www.aseprite.org/) for pixel art.